bob-cd/bob/concepts/pipeline.md

 ]
 ```

-The provider is a Resource Provider which to be registered before this pipeline is to be started.
+The provider is a Resource Provider which is to be registered before this pipeline is started.

 Full working pipeline example:
 ```json